Meqn/jotter/libs/emitter/README.md

 ```typescript
 get(type?: string | symbol | '*'): Set<EventHandler> | Map<string | symbol, Set<EventHandler>>;
 ```
-Get all listeners of the subscribed event type
+Get all listeners of the subscribed event type.
-- `type` - the name of the event to unsubscribe from
+- `type` - the name of the event to unsubscribe from.
+  - If the type is `*`, return the handler for all subscribed event types.
+  - If the type is empty, return the subscribed event Map.

 ### size
 ```typescript